 To open the model, first start MATLAB®.
 In the MATLAB Command Window, enter

-the prompt.
-This opens the model in a new window, as shown in the
+prompt.
+This opens the model shown here in a new window.

-The Random Integer Generator block, labeled Random Integer, generates a signal consisting of a sequence of random integers between zero and 255
+The Bernoulli Binary Generator block, labeled Bernoulli Binary, generates a signal consisting of a sequence of 8-bit binary values between zero and 255

-The Rectangular QAM Modulator Baseband block, to the right of the Random Integer Generator block, modulates the signal using baseband 256-ary QAM.
+The Rectangular QAM Modulator Baseband block, to the right of the Bernoulli Binary Generator block, modulates the signal using baseband 256-ary QAM.

 The AWGN Channel block models a noisy channel by adding white Gaussian noise to the modulated signal.

 The Phase Noise block introduces noise in the angle of its complex input signal.